Efficiency improvement of dye-sensitized solar cells by in situ fluorescence resonance energy transfer†

-A 1,8-naphthalimide derivative (H-NIM), with an alkyl carboxylic chain, is rationally designed and synthesized for efficient utilization of fluorescence resonance energy transfer (FRET) in dye-sensitized solar cells (DSSCs).
-The H-NIM fluorophores, which can absorb the ultraviolet light and emit green light under illumination, are doped into a TiO2 mesoporous film with N719 molecules by a co-adsorption method.
-The H-NIM fluorophores adsorb on the TiO2 surface as N719 does with their carboxylic groups, ensuring more efficient energy transfer from H-NIM (FRET donor) to N719 (FRET acceptor) via in-situ FRET and thereby promoting light harvesting of N719 molecules in the spectral range of ultraviolet light.
-The co-adsorption of H-NIM and N719 also reduces the charge recombination by shielding the contact area between TiO2 and electrolyte.
-Our results show that the optimal doping ratio of H-NIM fluorophore is 17%, at which the power conversion efficiency (PCE) of DSSCs is improved by 10.8% and 21% under one sun (AM1.5G) and T5 fluorescent lamps of 600 lux illumination, respectively, as compared with that only adsorbing N719 molecules.
+A 1,8-naphthalimide derivative (H-NIM) containing an alkyl carboxylic chain has been rationally designed and synthesized for efficient utilization of fluorescence resonance energy transfer (FRET) in dye-sensitized solar cells (DSSCs).
+The H-NIM fluorophore, which can absorb ultraviolet light and emit green light under illumination, is doped into a TiO2 mesoporous film with N719 molecules by a co-adsorption method.
+The H-NIM fluorophore adsorbs on the TiO2 by the same method as N719, via its carboxylic groups, ensuring more efficient energy transfer from H-NIM (FRET donor) to N719 (FRET acceptor) via in situ FRET and thereby promoting light harvesting of N719 molecules in the spectral range of ultraviolet light.
+The co-adsorption of H-NIM and N719 also reduces charge recombination by shielding the contact area between TiO2 and the electrolyte.
+Our results show that the optimal doping ratio of the H-NIM fluorophore is 17%, at which the power conversion efficiency (PCE) of the DSSC is improved by 10.8% and 21% under one sun (AM1.5G) and 600 lux illumination by T5 fluorescent lamps, respectively, compared with a DSSC in which only N719 molecules were adsorbed.